ezios/teams-call-records-api/README.md

 - [Azure Az PowerShell Module](https://docs.microsoft.com/en-us/powershell/azure/new-azureps-module-az?view=azps-6.3.0)
 - [Visual Studio Code](https://code.visualstudio.com/)
 - Access to Azure AD to create an App Registration
-- Access to an Azure subscription to create a new Ressource Group and the required components in it
+- Access to an Azure subscription to create a new Resource Group and the required components in it

 ### Deployment